jhumphry/SPARK_NORX/README.md

 `spark_norx_external.gpr` covers the same code, but does not trigger rebuilds of the library. `spark_norx_examples.gpr` builds the example code.

-`spark_norx_c.gpr` builds the library including the C API.
-By default this is referenced as `-lspark_norx_c` to distinguish it from the regular library.

 ## Using GNATprove for verification